neumino/neumino.github.io/movies.md

-### The Layover
+### It
-*Released on 2017-09-01, vote average 4.7*
+*Released on 2017-09-06, vote average 7.4*

-When their plane is rerouted due to a hurricane warning, two single female best friends find themselves competing for the same guy during an extended layover in St. Louis.
+In a small town in Maine, seven children known as The Losers Club come face to face with life problems, bullies and a monster that takes the shape of a clown called Pennywise.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/lvhnNd0RoT8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/FnCdOQsX5kc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>